nronzel/realescrape-go/README.md

 `"90210"` - you can also just use a zip code

 > Currently will not work for full state searches (e.g. "Florida").
 The url can't take a radius parameter.
-This will be remedied in the future when it is a proper CLI.
+This will be remedied in the future.

 When the program is complete, you will see some stats in the console on how many listings were scraped, how long it took, etc.